 Whether you’re interested in someday fighting in the ring or you’re training boxing at home for physical fitness, staying properly fueled and hydrated is key to getting the most out of your boxing training sessions.
+Incorporating a boxing diet plan for beginners can seem daunting at first but here is what you should know.
 Dehydration can cause muscle cramping and fatigue, leading to poor performance and an increased risk for heatstroke.
 At the same time, an improper diet (one that lacks nutrient-dense or muscle-rebuilding foods), can lead to muscle fatigue and extreme weakness during a workout.
 A lack of antioxidant and anti-inflammatory foods can result in increased inflammation and oxidative stress in the body which in turn delays the recovery process after exercise.

 So how can you easily avoid these common dietary issues?
-Here are a few tips on how to consume a healthy and balanced diet as a boxer:
+Here are a few tips on how to consume a healthy and balanced boxers diet.

 Follow the healthy plate guideline when building your meals:

 Fruits and vegetables should fill half of your plate

 Whole grains should fill one-fourth of your plate

 Proteins should fill one-fourth of your plate

 Consume a minimum of eight cups (64 fluid ounces) of fluids, preferably water, each day